 A big selling point for glass stove tops is that they're easy to clean.
 And when it comes to this hardworking room, easy-to-clean kitchen features are a perk.
 With a flat surface, wiping with a damp cloth after every meal is barely considered a chore.
 (Need a little extra cleaning power?
 Spritz with a little bit of vinegar before wiping.)
 However, grease splatters and bubbling sauce can build up over a few days of cooking.

-If you’re looking for one of the most efficient ways for how to clean a glass stove top with tough stains, pick up a single-edged scraper and get to work.
+One of the most efficient ways for how to clean a glass stove top with tough stains is to pick up a single-edged scraper ($4, The Home Depot) and get to work.
 The scraper lets you target stubborn buildup and hard-to-clean edges and crevices.
 Soak the problem area in a cleaner approved for glass stove tops and let it sit.
 Then, scrape slowly, firmly, and carefully, holding the blade at a low 30- to 40-degree angle.
 Don't press too hard and avoid holding the scraper at a high angle so you don't accidentally crack the glass.
-Then, wipe the glass cook top clean with a clean cloth.
+Then, wipe the glass cooktop clean with a clean cloth.

-For a general, all-over deep scrub, try this method from Merry Maids, which features cleaning with baking soda and vinegar, two of our favorite natural cleaners.
+For a general, all-over deep scrub, try this method from cleaning company Merry Maids, which features cleaning with baking soda and vinegar, two of our favorite natural cleaners.
 When the glass stove top is cool, spritz with vinegar and generously sprinkle the stove top with baking soda.
 Wet a cloth with hot water and wring out any excess moisture.
 Place the towel over the cooktop and let it sit for 10-15 minutes.
 Then remove the towel and wipe the cooktop with a microfiber cloth.
 Spray lightly with vinegar again and wipe with another clean, dry microfiber cloth, buffing out any streaks.
-Repeat these steps until the residue is gone like last night’s dinner.
+Repeat these steps until the residue is gone.

 How to Clean a Gas Stove Top